Ynlay/100-days-of-code/log.md

 ### Day 89: April 20

 **Today's Progress**: Revised linux commands, took a look at Git bash tutorials, officially finished with intermediate javascipt 		       challenges at freecodecamp.

+### Day 90: April 21

+**Today's Progress**: Started working with C and linux on a virtual machine again, learned about malloc and forks, pretty weird 		      but im getting the hang of it.

 ### DAYS SKIPPED SO FAR : 18